sayeemabdullah/React-Cribsheet/README.md

 ```

 So here it throws all the things inside **App** component to the div whose id is root.
-Now inside `App.js` file we can add more components or write code there which will be rendered accordingly but we can also print or code without using `App.js` which is shown below in the [**Hello World**](https://github.com/sayeemabdullah/React-Cribsheet#hello-world) section.
+Now inside the `App.js` file we can add more components or write code there which will be rendered accordingly but we can also print or code without using `App.js` which is shown below in the [**Hello World**](https://github.com/sayeemabdullah/React-Cribsheet#hello-world) section.

 ___